sitepilot-archive/flight/README.md

 ### Global

 The `global` section contains configuration options which apply to all environments.
-The table below contains a list of all available options supported by the global definition.
+The table below contains a list of all configuration options supported by the global definition.

 | Key              | Default | Description                                  |
 |------------------|---------|----------------------------------------------|